catppuccin/nvim/README.md

 ## Overwriting colors

-Colors can be overwritten using `color_overrides` in the setting, like so:
+Colors can be overwritten using `color_overrides` in the setting, checkout https://github.com/catppuccin/nvim/discussions/323 for inspirations:

 ```lua
 require("catppuccin").setup {